 The idea is to iterate each point on the complex plane as if you were drawing a standard Mandelbrot set, with a given maximun iteration count limit.
 Each iterated point will follow an orbit as usual, and what we are going to do is to detect all the escaping orbits and record each point of such orbits in a density map.
 So, as with the IFS fractals, we initialize a buffer to zero and we increment each pixel of the buffer each time a point of a escaping orbit falls in it.
 We would ideally want to uniformly sample the complex plane.
 This means that we don't get the correct image until we completely sample the plane.
-Instead, to have a progressive image construction and so that the final look get's apparent earlyer a stochastic sampling can be used, quite like in the Montecarlo-Integration based raytracers.
+What you probably want to do is to implement this as a progressive renderer, so that you can get a sese of the final look gets while it gets compjuted, quite like in a Montecarlo based raytracers.

 In any case, after a few million iterated points we get our density map ready.
 We have to play with a few transfers functions as usual to convert this density map into a nice grey level image.
-I normally use a rooting function (like square to cubic), and a contrast increasing function after (like a smoothstep(), or something like that).
+I normally use some rooting function (like square or a cubic), and a contrast increasing function after (like a smoothstep(), or something like that).

 This of course creates a grey level image.
 As Melinda explains, a simple trick is to repeat the process two more times with different maximun-iterations limit.
 That way you get three monochorome images that you can combine into the red, green and blue channels to get your color image.